The AMALGAM Research Project: Language Phenotyping in Autism Using Machine Learning (2024-2025) |

 Subject pronoun interpretation: Native Language |

-The interpretation of null and overt subject pronouns in sentences with backward anaphora with child and adult native speakers of Greek. |
+| The interpretation of null and overt subject pronouns in sentences with backward anaphora with child and adult native speakers of Greek. |

 Subject pronoun interpretation: Italian L2 Speakers of Greek |

-In collaboration with Prof. Antonella Sorace - University of Edinburgh New Researcher: Maria Kaltsa - Aristotle University of Thessaloniki |
+P.I.: Prof. Antonella Sorace - University of Edinburgh In collaboration with |

 Iraklitos II Project in O.P.
 ‘Education’ Research Grant (2008 to 2012): The Acquisition of Telicity in the Native Language |

-New Researcher: Maria Kaltsa - Aristotle University of Thessaloniki |
+| PI: Prof. Ianthi Maria Tsimpli New Researcher: Maria Kaltsa - Aristotle University of Thessaloniki |

 Netherlands Organisation for Scientific Research NWO (01/2009 to 01/2012): Interdisciplinary Perspectives on Multilingual Development |

-PI: Monika S. Schmid - University of Groningen |
+Prof. Monika S. Schmid - University of Groningen In collaboration with |

 COST Action ISO804 (2009 to 2013): Language Impairment in a Multilingual Society: Linguistic Patterns and the Road to Assessment |

-PI: Sharon Armon-Lotem - Bar-Ilan University, Israel |
+Prof. Sharon Armon-Lotem - Bar-Ilan University, Israel In collaboration with |

 AUTH Research Committee Research Grant (09/1998 to 03/2000): A Greek Diagnostic Test of Verbal Intelligence |

-The test provides measurements of verbal abilities in production and comprehension of vocabulary, syntax and morphology.
+| The test provides measurements of verbal abilities in production and comprehension of vocabulary, syntax and morphology.
 There is a preschool and a school age version. |

 Karatheodoris Research Grant (11/2001 to 11/2004): The Development of Functional Categories in L2 Greek |

-In this project we investigated the acquisition of determiners and clitics in Greek as a second language.
+| In this project we investigated the acquisition of determiners and clitics in Greek as a second language.
 We tested a group of Slavic speakers who were exposed to Greek after immigrating to the country and without being exposed to structured Greek input.
 Results have already been presented at the 6th International Conference on Greek Linguistics (ICGL) at Crete, at the 13th International Conference on Applied Linguistics at Thessaloniki, at the 7th ICGL, York and at the Generative Approaches to Language Acquisition Conference 2005, Siena. |

 Iraklitos Project in O.P.
 ‘Education’ Research Grant (2003 to 2006): The effect of morphophonology and the interpretability of features in the grammar of typically developing and Specifically language-impaired children |

-New Researcher: Maria Mastropavlou - Aristotle University of Thessaloniki |
+| PI: Prof. Ianthi Maria Tsimpli New Researcher: Maria Mastropavlou - Aristotle University of Thessaloniki |

-In this doctorate thesis M. Mastropavlou investigated the development of nominal (gender, case, number) and verbal (tense) features in Greek SLI grammars in relation to age-matched and language-matched controls. |
+| In this doctorate thesis M. Mastropavlou investigated the development of nominal (gender, case, number) and verbal (tense) features in Greek SLI grammars in relation to age-matched and language-matched controls. |

 Morphological cues in sentence processing |

-We investigate the role of morphology, such as Case and S-V Agreement, in the on-line processing of temporally ambiguous constructions with native speakers – adults and children – and L2 learners of Greek. |
+| We investigate the role of morphology, such as Case and S-V Agreement, in the on-line processing of temporally ambiguous constructions with native speakers – adults and children – and L2 learners of Greek. |

 IKYDA 04, Greek Institute of State Scholarships and DAAD Research Grant (2005 to 20007): Grammatical Features in Bilingualism and Specific Language Impairment: The Development of Subordinators and Prepositions in Bilingual and SLI Children |